 One of the most popular state parks in Central Oregon will be reopening as the Oregon Parks and Recreation Department continues to slowly reopen more state parks on a daily basis.

-The department has now reopened at least 45 state parks with limited day-use access as of Monday.
+as of Monday.
 More parks will also slowly begin to reopen with limited day use throughout the following weeks if they meet OPRD’s requirements of community readiness, staff readiness, and are able to manage the park and protect the public health of visitors.

 One popular state park and rock-climbing destination that is scheduled to reopen Thursday is Smith Rock State Park in Central Oregon.